johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 MAX_TIMERS (default 32): If there is any chance that there could be more than 32 timers or daemons active at the same time, raise this limit.
 If, on the other hand, you know that you only have say 3 daemons and no timers in your game, you can set MAX_TIMERS to 3 to save a bit of dynamic memory.
 Also search through any extensions you use to check that they're not using timers or daemons before you start lowering this limit.

 MAX_SCOPE (default 32): How many objects can be in scope at the same time.
 Imagine the player picking up all movable objects and placing them in the location with the most static objects.
 Add any actors, their possessions, the player's body parts if any, etc. MAX_SCOPE should be higher than this number of objects.
-If there's a situation in the game where MAX_SCOPE is too low for all objects that should be in scope, some objects will quietly be ignored.
-If the game has been compiled in debug mode, an error message will instead be printed.
+If there's a situation in the game where MAX_SCOPE is too low for all objects that should be in scope, some objects will quietly be ignored, meaning some objects can't be referenced and if they have an each_turn routine it won't be executed.
+If the game has been compiled in debug mode, an error message is printed when this happens.

 ## Check articles